Call me Swilly.

 The Challenge:

-Cakes.com was a known Industry brand—but one that had become limiting as the product evolved.
+Cakes.com was a known Industry name—but one that had become limiting as the product evolved.
 What began as a cake-focused offering had grown into a broader SaaS platform serving bakeries, grocery, and party goods businesses.

 At the same time, the legacy Cakes.com brand was being repositioned as a consumer-facing online custom cake ordering experience.
 The new SaaS platform needed clear separation—both to reduce market confusion and to establish credibility as a modern, scalable technology solution.

 The challenge wasn’t simply to rename a product.
-It was to define a distinct, future-ready identity that could stand confidently on its own—one that felt innovative yet approachable, and expansive enough to support a platform still evolving.
+It was to define a distinct, future-ready identity that could stand confidently on its own.
+One that felt innovative yet approachable, and expansive enough to support a platform still evolving.

 The game